mikaere66/DiscoverNavDrawer/README.md

 # DiscoverNavDrawer
-Discover Christchurch app (Navigation Drawer version)
+Discover Christchurch, Android app (Navigation Drawer version)

-Discover Christchurch, New Zealand with this Google Maps-based Android application.
+Discover *Christchurch, New Zealand* with this Google Maps-based Android application.

 TLDR: the libraries implemented indicate technologies used within the app ...